Community Sports & Physical Education Internships in Tanzania

-Community Sports & Physical Education interns learn from an experienced supervisor, and can be involved in:
+Community Sports & Physical Education interns learn from a qualified and experienced supervisor, and can be involved in:

-- Supporting the staff with equipment and general organisation
+Supporting the staff with equipment and general organization

 It’s free to apply for this internship.
 Once we have reviewed your suitability and accepted you onto this program, you’ll need to pay a deposit of US$449 to confirm your place.
 The remaining balance of your Program Fee (less your initial US$449 deposit payment) will be due no less than 60 days before your internship start date.